Billy Robinson (Australian footballer)

 William Rupert Clarence Robinson (13 August 1890 – 14 March 1969) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

+Robinson initially played football with Maldon in the Castlemaine Football Association, then with Temperance FC in the Maryborough Castlemaine District Football League in 1913.

 Robinson was the centre half-back in Carlton's 1915 premiership team.
 He also played in the 1916 VFL Grand Final, which Carlton lost.

 He won the Stawell Gift in 1914.